Tim Cantu – Varsity Golf Coach

 Jay Biesterfeld – Varsity Girls Basketball Coach

 Coach Biesterfeld has coached the girls since 2018.
-Previously he coached JV boys basketball at IL (2002-2004).
+Previously he coached JV boys basketball at ILS (2002-2004).
 Coach B is a graduate of Illinois Lutheran and was a key player for the Cavaliers (before we became the Chargers) back in the day.

 Coaching Philosophy – I place a strong focus on fundamental skills, hard work, and giving 100% effort all the time.
 I enjoy the competition of High School Athletics and having the opportunity to help young athletes reach their full potential and learn valuable life lessons along the way.

-What you do when you’re not coaching at IL – I enjoy playing golf, coaching softball (he has coached the varsity team at Providence Catholic for many years to great success) and watching my daughters compete in anything.
+What you do when you’re not coaching at ILS – I enjoy playing golf, coaching softball (he has coached the varsity team at Providence Catholic for many years to great success) and watching my daughters compete in anything.

 Rebecca Jahns – Director of the Illinois Lutheran Drama Department